Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• You should drink protein shakes on rest days to further support muscle protein synthesis, which is crucial to muscle growth and recovery.
+• Consuming protein shakes on rest days is beneficial for supporting muscle protein synthesis, crucial for muscle growth and recovery.

 Should You Drink Protein Shakes on Rest Days?